-The Master Plan prepared by Jensen Plus is shown in Figure 3-1
+The Master Plan is shown in Figure 3-1

-Figure 3-1 | South Jerrabomberra Master Plan (draft) (Source: Jensen Pus 2022) - Not to Scale.
-PDF to be inserted into final doc
+Figure 3-1 | South Jerrabomberra Master Plan (Not to Scale)

 3.4 Staging

 Staging is a critical consideration in planning for 'just in time' delivery of infrastructure to support growth.
 For the purpose of this assessment, the uptake of development opportunities in the South Jerrabomberra RJP is assumed to comprise four stages.
 Table 3-1 provides the assumed staged increase in gross floor area as a result of uptake of development opportunities in the RJP.